eeshawn11/DSI33-Shawn/README.md

 >
 > #### Skills demonstrated:
 >
-> - Feature Engineering and Selection
+> - Feature Engineering and Selection with over 80 features in the dataset
 > - Regression models with `scikit-learn`, e.g. Linear, Lasso, Ridge
 > - Utilising machine learning `Pipeline` and `GridSearchCV` for hyperparameter tuning